 Description: Melaleuca viridiflora low woodland in drainage areas.

-Vegetation Communities: 13a, 13b, 13c, 14b, 14m, 14r, 11b
+Status: Not of Concern Vegetation Communities: 13a, 13b, 13c, 14b, 14m, 14r, 11b Reference Sites: 23 Quaternary

 Vegetation communities falling under the classification of RE3.3.42 form one of the most extensive and variable vegetation groups in the Torres Strait Islands.
 Melaleuca viridiflora forms the pivotal species in a group whose distribution and ecology is largely controlled by soil drainage and to a lesser extent, soil fertility.